-Singer/Songwriter Kym Gouchie is from the Lheidli T'enneh Nation in Prince George, BC.
+Singer/Songwriter Kym Gouchie is from the Lheidli T'enneh Nation also knows as Prince George, BC.
 Canada.
 A self taught guitar player and a traditional hand drummer, she utilizes her eclectic background to inspire her as she combines elements of traditional, folk and country to create a unique voice.
-Raised among musicians, it wasn’t until dealing with personal tragedy that she was able to find her voice on her own journey, which is realized with her debut album.

 One of Northern BC’s fastest growing recognizable Indigenous Artists, Kym Gouchie is fostering change through her music and art.
 Her voice can be heard around First Nations and woman’s issues, the Highway of Tears, Red Dress Campaign, using her music for reconciliation, education and awareness.